Helen Tamiris: Musical theatre career

-Modern dancer and choreographer Daniel Nagrin saw Tamiris' works as early as 1936, and joined her company in 1941.
+Modern dancer and choreographer Daniel Nagrin saw Tamiris's works as early as 1936, and joined her company in 1941.
 They married in September 1946, and continued to collaborate professionally.

 Tamiris choreographed for musical theatre in the 1940s and mid-1950s, insisting on racial integration in her casts.
 This, along with her earlier union organizing and antiwar activism, prompted an FBI investigation and accusations of Communism.
 Tamiris was listed in Red Channels in 1950, and despite an internal FBI review in 1955 denying her affiliation with the Communist Party, her legacy was likely affected greatly by the blacklisting.

 Tamiris won a Tony Award for Best Choreography in Touch and Go (1949).
 Her other musical theatre choreography includes Annie Get Your Gun (1946), Up in Central Park (1947), Flahooley (1951), Carnival in Flanders (1953), Fanny (1954), and Plain and Fancy (1955).

 Later life and legacy

 Tamiris and Nagrin separated personally and professionally in 1964.
 Tamiris was diagnosed with cancer shortly after their separation, and retreated from public view.
 Tamiris died on August 5, 1966, at the age of 64.

 Tamiris was not interested in developing a codified technique of her own, unlike her contemporaries.
-Tamiris' collaborative attitude towards choreography, encouraging her dancers to utilize their "inner action," and her focus on content over form, is argued by contemporary scholars to constitute a distinct style.
+Tamiris's collaborative attitude towards choreography, encouraging her dancers to utilize their "inner action," and her focus on content over form, is argued by contemporary scholars to constitute a distinct style.

-Despite the magnitude of her works, Tamiris' legacy is less known than that of her peers.
+Despite the magnitude of her works, Tamiris's legacy is less known than that of her peers.
 Washington Post dance critic Alan M. Kriegsman described her as "the great unsung pioneer of American dance."
-Tamiris' longtime partner Daniel Nagrin attributed Tamiris' lesser-known legacy to her intense social, political, and artistic passion, which he argued frightened her peers; and to Tamiris' use of jazz in her early works, when its legitimacy may have still been in question.
-Contrastingly, New York Times critic Jack Anderson argued that Tamiris' legacy was marred by personal rivalries among her peers.
+Tamiris's longtime partner Daniel Nagrin attributed Tamiris's lesser-known legacy to her intense social, political, and artistic passion, which he argued frightened her peers; and to Tamiris's use of jazz in her early works, when its legitimacy may have still been in question.
+Contrastingly, New York Times critic Jack Anderson argued that Tamiris's legacy was marred by personal rivalries among her peers.
 In a 1988 essay, dance historian Susan Manning criticized Tamiris for using white dancers to convey Black experience, calling it "metaphorical blackface".

 Tamiris drafted an autobiography, but did not finish it before her death.
 A revised version of the draft, annotated by Nagrin, was published by the Society of Dance History Scholars in 1989.
-The revised draft covers Tamiris' childhood and early career, ending before her 1928 trip to Europe.
+The revised draft covers Tamiris's childhood and early career, ending before her 1928 trip to Europe.